RE:View Star Trek II The Wrath of Khan (Part 1)

 Admittedly, Starfleet Academy’s duties and functions had never been entirely nailed down.
 Training new officers, of course, but the Academy (apparently) was in charge of research and development operations as well.

 That could have been intriguing if they had put more thought into it.
 A university’s duties and functions to its society used to be quite different, military training, intelligence gathering, plus planning the occasional assassination.
 Higher education used to be much different as a whole.
 You’d be assigned an adviser who would guide you as to which lectures would best benefit your education.
 There would be no quizzes, no end-of-term test, no “binge and purge learning.”
-Your only measure of if you learned anything was the examination at the end of your time at the university.
+Your only measure of if you learned anything was the examination at the end of your time at the university where three senior professors would grill you for hours to determine if you were worthy of degree or a worthless dumb ass.

 Anyway, Kirk’s position at Starfleet Academy was never made clear, but he obviously had one.
 Among his duties was apparently being a very senior manager on Project Genesis.